 Searching for information about where someone works is perfectly legal, as long as you are doing it for the right reasons.
 Any information obtained for personal reasons typically will not be frowned upon by the law, and should also help you feel more informed about someone.
 You should know that there is a chance that you won’t find the information you’re looking for while searching.

 Free searches or searches that aren’t initiated by law enforcement can’t necessarily guarantee any information, or accurate information for that matter.
 There is also a chance that you will find information on someone that will be completely different than what you were expecting.
 Many people lie about their identity or history.
-If you do learn something surprising about someone, make sure that you don’t share the information maliciously or with an intent to harass them.
+If you do learn something surprising about someone, make sure that you don’t share the information maliciously or with the intent to harass them.
 During your search, you should use the tips on how to find out where someone works with caution.

 References